wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/README.md

 Obsolete aspects 07.2021 with Wago FW18 Patch 3:
 - Wago OPC UA not supportings multiple node IDs for structs and arrays anymore.
 Fixed by installing CoDeSys OPCUA.
-- Cryptography (a required library for the OPC UA client not installing correctly).
+- Cryptography (a required library for the OPC UA client) not being installed correctly.
 Fixed in the Dockerfiles by specifically installing version 3.1.1 and updating the PIP-  installer.

 ### Introduction to the system